radix/sureberus/doc/src/directives.md

 Registers named Sureberus schemas that can be referred to anywhere inside this schema.
 This can be useful simply for factoring and schema reuse, but also enables recursive schemas.
+To *use* a registered schema, simply put its name (as a string) any place where you would otherwise have a Sureberus schema.
+`schema_ref` can also be useful for invoking registered schemas in certain situations.

 See [Schema registries](./schema-registries.md) for more information.